 InStyler CeraSilk: Best overall hair straightener

-Weighing up the most important considerations of performance, ease-of-use, and value for money, InStyler Cerasilk’s styling iron is definitely our new favourite hair straightener.
+Weighing up the most important considerations of performance, ease-of-use, and value for money, InStyler Cerasilk’s styling iron is definitely our new favorite hair straightener.

-Using the brand’s patented technology, this styling iron minimises damage by creating indirect heat pockets that allow heat to pass through the plates and style hair quickly without scorching.
-The bevelled edges ensure no kinks or creases while digitally-controlled consistent heat allows for even styling and further minimises damage.
+Using the brand’s patented technology, this styling iron minimizes damage by creating indirect heat pockets that allow heat to pass through the plates and style hair quickly without scorching.
+The beveled edges ensure no kinks or creases while digitally-controlled consistent heat allows for even styling and further minimizes damage.

 This hair straightener is lightweight and comfortable to hold and there are four different heat settings too.
 The swivel cord means no getting tangled in wires during your styling session.
 Plus, you’re not limited to straightening.
 You can also use the styling iron to create beautiful bouncy curls.

-This CeraSilk flat iron even features automatic shut off for total peace of mind.
+This CeraSilk flat iron even features an automatic shut-off for total peace of mind.

 Best for: Superbly smooth locks without a scorched strand in sight.